luakit/luakit/README.md

     luakit [URI..]

-And:
+Or to see the full list of luakit launch options run:

     luakit -h

-For the full list of launch options.

 ## Configuration